Richland sheriff opens probe into potential misuse of county government credit cards

 In a July 10 memo, Brown said the county's spending card program would benefit from tighter scrutiny.
 He stressed that too much deference is given to council members, who are allowed to give themselves cards and aren't always required to provide receipts for their purchases.

-Brown recommended the council give staff the authority to create a stricter policy covering spending cards.
+Brown recommends the council give staff the authority to create a stricter policy covering spending cards.
+He addressed his recommendation with a council during a meeting Tuesday night, but the council in a brief discussion took no action.

+Councilwoman Dalhi Myers, whose own spending has recently been called into question, during Tuesday's meeting thanked Brown for his internal review.
+Though it recently came to light that Myers used her county card to book a trip to Greece, Myers stressed that she repaid those expenses.

 An aide to Brown referred questions to county spokeswoman Beverly Harris.
 Harris in a statement said Brown would welcome an investigation that helps bring improvements to the county's spending practices.